Frederick Varley

-Frederick Horsman Varley (January 2, 1881 – September 8, 1969) was a member of the Canadian Group of Seven.
+Frederick Horsman Varley (January 2, 1881 – September 8, 1969) was a member of the Canadian Group of Seven and the main portraitist of the Group.

 Career

 Early life

-Varley was born in Sheffield, England, in 1881, the son of Lucy (Barstow) and Samuel James Smith Varley the 7th.
-He began his art training there in 1892, at the age of 11, studied art in Sheffield (1892-1899) and attended the Académie Royale des Beaux-Arts in Antwerp (1900-1902), Belgium, while he worked on the docks.
+Varley was born in Sheffield, England, in 1881, the son of Lucy Barstow and Samuel James Smith Varley the 7th.
+He began his art training there in 1892, at the age of 11, studied art in Sheffield (1892–1899) and attended the Académie Royale des Beaux-Arts in Antwerp (1900–1902), Belgium, while he worked on the docks.
 He emigrated to Canada in 1912 on the advice of another Sheffield native (and future Group of Seven member), Arthur Lismer, and found work at the Grip Ltd. design firm in Toronto, Ontario and afterwards at Rous & Mann.